 I was first introduced to the concept of financial independence while listening to Wendy Williams during her radio days, which she referred to as “F.U. money.”
 The idea lingered as I wondered how long I could cheat on my side hustle with my corporate gig.
 It wasn’t until I saw that video that I realized there was a viable way out.

-So what exactly is financial independence and more importantly, how do you know you’ve arrived at this seemingly elusive destination?
+So what exactly is financial independence, and more importantly, how do you know you’ve arrived at this seemingly elusive destination?

-When billionaire Andrew Carnegie said that 90 percent of millionaires have acquired their wealth by owning real estate, he was on to something.
+The secret to achieving and maintaining financial freedom is to have post-retirement income streams, such as real estate and stock or mutual fund investments.
 I’ve witnessed this through my parents.
-In addition to owning a brick and mortar business, they also rented out apartments and invested heavily in mutual funds.
-When they decided to retire, they moved to a cheaper location and bought a number of real estate properties to rent out so they could use that income to fund their retirement.
+In addition to operating a brick-and-mortar business, they owned an apartment building and invested heavily in mutual funds.
+When they decided to retire, they moved to a cheaper state and bought several real estate properties to rent out, so they could use that money to fund their retirement.

-Grab a notebook and map out all the revenue streams you can develop.
-For example, if you like to bake or make jewelry, you may want to consider selling your creations.
+Buying a rental property or investing in the stock market may seem like a pipe dream when you can barely make ends meet.
+In that case, I invite you to try the following exercise.
+Grab a notebook and map out possible revenue streams.
+For example, consider selling your creations if you like to bake or make jewelry.
 Have a passion for planning parties?
 Offer your services to your coworkers and friends.
-Take something that you already do for fun or in your routine and see how you can derive a profit from it.
-The point is not to just earn more income but to put your money to work for you by investing your coins.
+Take something you already do for fun and see how you can profit from it.
+Then, use that additional income to invest.